jonccassar/Gamification/README.md

 * Epic Win (http://www.rexbox.co.uk)

 ###3.
 Project Scope
+<p>The research question governing this project strives to provide a tangible answer to whether it is possible
-The purpose of this project is to demonstrate the power of gamification in the research domain.
-It strives to explain the science, the psychology, the driving forces and the issues involved in the gamification process of an academic environment.
+to <u>make the compilation of a dissertation more enjoyable and engaging through gamification to the extent of making students wanting to undertake the same process again</u>.
+In the process, the project strives to shed light on the power of gamification and explain the science, the psychology and the driving forces that are at play in a gamified academic process.</p>

 ###4.
-Application Implementation
+Project Implementation

 ###5.
 Application Features
 ######5.1 Daily Notifications